 With the success of “The Raven” published in New York’s Evening Mirror in 1845, Edgar Allan Poe had finally made a name for himself.
 This would prove tumultuous for Poe, as rubbing elbows with other prominent writers of his time would end with gossip, drama, and ultimate exclusion from literary circles altogether.
-However, this fame allowed him to begin a lecture tour, as interest in the author of “The Raven” arose and his recitations became the talk of the town.
-Providence’s Franklin Lyceum would host Poe for a lecture in 1848, but it was actually the lecture of a popular female poet, Frances Sargent Osgood, that would initially bring Poe to Providence in 1845.
-It was during this first visit that Poe laid eyes on the eccentric Sarah Helen Whitman, a leading female poet in her own right, tending her rose garden in the yard of her home on Benefit Street.
+However, this fame allowed him to begin a lecture tour, as interest in the author of “The Raven” spread nationwide.
+Providence’s Franklin Lyceum hosted Poe for a lecture in 1848, but it was actually the lecture of a popular female poet, Frances Sargent Osgood, that initially brought Poe to Providence in 1845.
+It was during this first visit that Poe laid eyes on the eccentric Sarah Helen Whitman (a leading female poet in her own right) tending her rose garden in the backyard of her home on Benefit Street.
 This would inspire Poe’s second titled poem “To Helen” and bring him back to Providence a few years later to pursue a relationship with the beautiful widow.
 This love interest between the two poets would rapidly progress into an engagement, initiating a wild and distracted story here in Rhode Island.
 It was here that Poe would procure two ounces of laudanum as his poison of choice for a poorly attempted suicide.
-It was here that Poe sat on two separate occasions to have his daguerreotype taken, one of which that would become his favorite likeness of himself, the other becoming his most infamously celebrated portrait to this day.
+It was here that Poe sat on two separate occasions to have his daguerreotype taken, one of which became his favorite likeness of himself, the other became his most infamously celebrated portrait to this day.
 While Poe never did live here, his visits would later mark some of the most incredible and unforgettable moments of his life.
 His relationship with Sarah Helen Whitman would prove vital, as she became his most staunch defender after his death, leading up until her own.
 This is Rhode Island’s story of The Raven in our Renaissance city.